mrRobot62/Arduino-logging-library/README.md

 * %D,%F display as double value
 ```

-The format string may come from flash memory.
  Newlines can be added using the CR keyword or by using the ...ln version of each of the log functions.

 ### Storing messages in Flash memory